• Otaheite gooseberries in a bag ready for sale

 Varieties

-Otaheite gooseberries are small fruits not more than 2.5 cm that grow in clusters.
-The fruit becomes yellowish beige or maturing before it is green.
-The edible and bitter flesh hides a small inedible core.
+Otaheite gooseberries are small fruits no larger than 2.5 cm, growing in clusters.
+The fruit becomes beige or yellowish when mature, whereas it is green beforehand.
+The edible but sour flesh surrounds a small inedible pit.
 Fruiting occurs from February to May.

 Uses

-In Asia, they are used to prepare aromatic sauces, pickles, vinegar and wine.
+In Asia, the fruits are used to prepare aromatic sauces, pickles, vinegar, and wine.

 More information